OpenNebula/docs/source/user/virtual_resource_management/intropr.rst

 |image0|

 The aim of a Private Cloud is not to expose to the world a cloud interface to sell capacity over the Internet, but to **provide local cloud users and administrators with a flexible and agile private infrastructure to run virtualized service workloads within the administrative domain**.
 OpenNebula virtual infrastructure interfaces expose **user and administrator functionality for virtualization, networking, image and physical resource configuration, management, monitoring and accounting**.
 This guide briefly describes how OpenNebula operates to build a Cloud infrastructure.
-After reading this guide you may be interested in reading the :ref:`guide describing how an hybrid cloud operates <introh>` and the :ref:`guide describing how a public cloud operates <introc>`.
+After reading this guide you may be interested in reading the :ref:`guide describing how a hybrid cloud operates <introh>` and the :ref:`guide describing how a public cloud operates <introc>`.

 The User View
 =============